Christmas Shoebox Appeal FAQ

 For boxes donated online, your €20 covers the purchase of shoebox contents, based on the 4W’s – items to Wash, Write, Wear and Wow, as well as helping to cover the costs mentioned above.

 If there are any surplus funds, they are used for Team Hope’s on-going development work with children, their families and communities.
-Details of this work alongside Team Hope’s annual audited accounts can be found here.
+Details of this work alongside Team Hope’s annual audited accounts can be found on the About Us page

 What happens once I drop my box off?